|

 out of your code by doing cryptic things.

-Please include a CD or DVD with your code in the copy of your
+Please include a CD, DVD or some memory card/stick with your code

-thesis that will be passed on to your supervisor, but not in
+in the copy of your thesis that will be passed on to your supervisor,

-the other three copies.
+but not in the other three copies.

 -